Warner Bros. signs with AI company to help choose which movies to reboot (yes, really)

 About a month ago, rising film studio STX quietly put out a movie called Playmobil, inspired by the eponymous line of nonlethal vehicular toys for small children.
 Playmobil had a budget of $40 million and made back less than $14 million of it, worldwide.
-Before that, the company’s $45 million Ugly Dolls grossed $32 million worldwide.
+Before that, the company’s similarly toy-spawned Ugly Dolls lost many millions as well.

 Although it probably shouldn’t take a predictive algorithm to ensure STX’s execs don’t make such financially grave miscalculations again, they’re not taking any chances.
 Last fall, STX became a client of Cinelytic, a company that offers AI for navigating decisions around prospective film projects.
-It’s a questionable decision, but one that doesn’t seem out of line for a five-year-old film studio willing to try anything.
+It’s a questionable move, but one that doesn’t seem out of line for a five-year-old film studio willing to try anything.

 What’s much more troubling is this week’s announcement that Warner Bros. has just signed a deal with Cinelytic as well.